LeGrandOuiOui/FRC-4418-2020-Corona-Summer-Sensor-Exploration-Attempt-1/README.md

 # FRC-4418-2020-Corona-Summer-Sensor-Exploration-Attempt-1
-whip out some code from the sensors in my brown bag
+whip out some code for the sensors in my brown bag